rokucommunity/brighterscript/docs/classes.md

 </details>

 ## Overrides
 Child classes can override methods on parent classes.
 In this example, the `BabyDuck.Eat()` method completely overrides the parent method.
+Note: the `override` keyword is mandatory, and you will get a compile error if it is not included in the child class and there is a matching method on the base class.
+Also, you will get a compile error if the override keyword is present in a child class, but that method doesn't exist in the parent class.

 ```vb
 class Duck